 Magnific today serves thousands of professional creators.
-The real prize is the hundreds of millions of players — unlocked the moment generation stops being a tool you buy and becomes a mechanic you play.
-We built the bridge: a shipped game where players generate playable units from a prompt.
-You bring the model; we bring the market.
+The real prize is the hundreds of millions of players, unlocked when generation stops being a tool you buy and becomes a mechanic you play.
+We built the bridge: a finished game where players generate playable units from a prompt.
+Add your model and that market opens.

-ComfyUI is a brilliant engine and a clumsy product — a separate app, inconsistent output, expert-only.
-We closed the gap: every stage (text→image, image→image, image→mesh) is a clean drop-in slot inside Unity, built to run on Magnific and driven by one shared style.
+ComfyUI is a brilliant engine inside a clumsy product: a separate app with inconsistent output that only experts can drive.
+We closed that gap.
+Every stage (text→image, image→image, image→mesh) is a clean drop-in slot inside Unity, built to run on Magnific and driven by one shared style.
 Prompt → sprite → mesh → rigged, combat-ready prefab, auto-scaled to its class and wired to play.

 body